 Once all my edits are completed, I make one more folder inside my client’s folder labeled FINALS.
 I select my final edits and move them to this folder.
 What’s nice as I’m making these folders in Lighroom, they are also being made on my external hard drive!
 This means one less step of backing up my finals later to the external hard drive.

 Next I need to export these images in JPEGS for my clients.
 I begin by selecting the images and going to EXPORT as shown below by right clicking.

 I choose where I would like these images to export to and rename the files as shown below.

 I then make sure the image format is set to JPEG, resolution 300 and click export.
 Now my images are ready to be sent to my client.
 By using these simple steps, I can now save time and be organized in one location. .
 Once I’m ready to clear my client’s files from Lightroom (which you should do often as it helps keep Lightroom running efficiently), all you have to do is remove them from the folders area, and it never touches your external hard drive.

 I hope you have found this helpful in importing, converting, culling, and exporting your images using Lightroom.
 It has been a timesaver for myself and hope that it in some ways becomes a timesaver for you as well.

 Michelle Taylor is the owner/photographer of Precious Encounters Photography.
-She reside in Colorado Springs, CO. with her husband and three children.
+She reside in Hilo, HI. with her husband and children.
 She loves sharing her knowledge and expertise with aspiring photographers.